-On May 10, 1974 the United States Congress voted to include the Chattooga River as a component of the National Wild and Scenic Rivers System.
-The designation surprised no one in “Chattooga Country” who had recently seen the remote and almost forgotten river of their ancestry suddenly illuminated by a series of events: the release of the national best selling novel Deliverance in 1970, the subsequent blockbuster movie in 1972, and the river’s nomination as a candidate for inclusion in the National Wild and Scenic Rivers System.
+On May 10, 1974, the U.S. Congress voted to include the Chattooga River as a component of the National Wild & Scenic Rivers System.
+The designation surprised no one in “Chattooga Country” who had recently seen the remote and almost forgotten river of their ancestry suddenly illuminated by a series of events: the release of the national best-selling novel Deliverance in 1970, the subsequent blockbuster movie in 1972, and the river’s nomination as a candidate for inclusion in the National Wild and Scenic Rivers System.

 Here, we take a look at the history of the designation of the Chattooga River as a component of the National Wild and Scenic Rivers System.

-The task force’s charge was to determine eligibility based on requirements that the Chattooga must be “free flowing” long enough to provide a “meaningful experience,” have enough volume to “allow full enjoyment of water- related activities,” its environment “outstandingly remarkable,” that the river was “generally inaccessible” and “essentially primitive,” and that its waters must be “unpolluted.”
+The task force’s charge was to determine eligibility based on requirements that the Chattooga must be “free flowing” long enough to provide a “meaningful experience,” have enough volume to “allow full enjoyment of water- related activities,” have an “outstandingly remarkable” environment, be “generally inaccessible” and “essentially primitive,” and its waters must be “unpolluted.”
 Other considerations were land acquisition requirements, cost to the government, land ownership patterns, and use.

 At the time that the task force began its study, the Chattooga River was relatively unknown outside the local communities or the circle of elite resorts of the headwaters and by a few whitewater enthusiasts.

 In the late sixties and early seventies the number of people floating the Chattooga River was only a few hundred per year.
 But in 1970, James Dickey’s Deliverance was published and became a best seller.
 The movie version in 1972 popularized the Chattooga so much that river use skyrocketed.
 Within four years, 50,000 river users were flocking to the Chattooga with 24 recorded deaths on the river.
 The phenomenon became known as the “Deliverance Syndrome.”